jiricekcz/jaks/SPECIFICATION.md

 #### Audience

 The `aud` claim describes the audience of the token.
 In normal JWT standard, this claim is OPTIONAL and can be a string or an array of strings.
 In JAKS, this claim is REQUIRED to be an array of strings, but the array can be empty.
-This claim must also be a string, that is not empty and satisfies the StringOrURI requirements.
+This claims MUST also be a string, that is not empty and satisfies the StringOrURI requirements.
 Audience is used to describe for what validator this token is intended.
 This claim is used to prevent tokens from being used by other validators.

 #### Expiration time